sagemath/sagewiki_to_gh-2022-10-10/asksage_retagging.md

 ⇒ mac-OS*.*

+= Proposal for general principles =

+ * use '''singular''' rather than plural
+ * use '''underscore''' rather than dash
-So should we rather use singular or plural ? underscore or dash ?
-CamelCase for existing classes and functions ?
+ * use '''CamelCase''' for existing classes and functions